Dave's Star Wars Galaxies Saga

 So, being an avid EQ gamer and with bright hopes, I loaded the game and moved forward.

-In general, the product was reasonably stable.
-But there were still a host of bugs.
-Combat instabilities, user interface issues, you name it.
-As a software developer, my personal guesstimate was that the game was still six months away from being stable, and with a few more delays they would get a few more of the "distinctly Star Wars" features in before it went live as well as the major kinks ironed out.
+The product was mostly stable but there were still a lot of bugs.
+Combat instabilities, user interface issues, you name it they were there.
+As a software developer, my personal guesstimate was that the game was still six months away from being ready for release - and with a few more delays they could get more of the "distinctly Star Wars" features in before it went live.

 Surprise, surprise, the game released about a month later.